vgrem/Office365-REST-Python-Client/README.md

 Since Outlook REST APIs are available in both Microsoft Graph and the Outlook API endpoint, the following clients are available:

-- `GraphClient` which targets Outlook `v2.0` version (*preferable* nowadays, refer [transition to Microsoft Graph-based Outlook REST API](https://docs.microsoft.com/en-us/outlook/rest/compare-graph-outlook) for a details)
+- `GraphClient` which targets Outlook API `v2.0` version (*preferable* nowadays, refer [transition to Microsoft Graph-based Outlook REST API](https://docs.microsoft.com/en-us/outlook/rest/compare-graph-outlook) for a details)
-- `OutlookClient` which targets Outlook `v1.0` version (not recommended for usage since `v1.0` version is being deprecated.)
+- `OutlookClient` which targets Outlook API `v1.0` version (not recommended for usage since `v1.0` version is being deprecated.)

 #### Authentication